 After a minute or two, lift one edge of the round and see how things look.
 Is the underside a light golden brown?
 Then flip the dough using the spatula, taking care not spatter yourself with hot oil.
 Now cover the skillet again and let the dough “bake” for another minute or two.
 Check the underside as before.
 Is it golden brown?
 Good.
 It’s done.

 Set the finished crust to one side and slide the next into the pan.
-(You may need to add a little oil, particularly if you’ll be making more than two pizzas.
-Give the oil a minute to come up to temperature.)
+(You may need to add a little oil at this point, particularly if you’re making more than two pizzas.
+Be sure to give the added oil a minute to come up to temperature.)
 Top the first crust while you’re waiting for the second to brown.
-It will need three or four tablespoons of crushed tomato, followed by a sprinkle of oregano and pepper and the cheese: mozzarella first, then Parmesan.
+It will need three or four tablespoons of crushed tomato, followed by a sprinkle of oregano and pepper.
+Then add the cheese — mozzarella first, Parmesan last.
 Additional toppings, whether meat or vegetable, should be sandwiched between the crushed tomato and the cheese.
 A reminder is in order here: Do NOT overload your pizzas.

 Repeat as often as necessary.
-When all the crusts are nicely browned and one or more are topped, it’s time to finish the job.
+When all the crusts are nicely browned and at least one has been topped, it’s time to finish the job.
 (If necessary, add a little more oil to the pan, once again giving it time to heat.)
-Place the first topped crust in the pan.
-Cover immediately, and lower the flame (or dial the burner back to Medium-High).
+Place the topped crust in the pan.
+Cover immediately and lower the flame (or dial the burner back to Medium-High).

 When you’re satisfied that everything is as it should be, slide the finished pizza out onto a heatproof surface and allow it to cool while you put its successor in the pan.
 Continue in this manner until all the pizzas are ready to eat.
 (Don’t be surprised if your kitchen gets a little smoky, or if the the pizzas char a bit on the bottom.
 It shouldn’t affect the flavor.)
 Now shut off the stove, let the last pizza sit for a few minutes, and cut each round into quarters with a chef’s knife.
 Serve with salad and a glass of beer or wine.
 Pizza doesn’t get much easier — or better, come to that.